trkohler/space/README.md

 ## Set Up

-to start the project, create `Secrets.toml` and add there `DATABASE_URL`.
+to start the project, create `Secrets.toml` and add there `DATABASE_URL` & `GOOGLE_CLIENT_ID`.

-Then, run `cargo shuttle run`.
+Then, run `cargo shuttle run --port 8080`.

+### Infrastructure

-### Database
+Database is postgres instance.

-Database is postgres instance, provisioned by Neon.
+Google Client ID is provisioned by Google Cloud.

 ### Endpoints